dr-leo/pandaSDMX/doc/roadmap.rst

-For a fair comparison, the API between the readers and DataSet could be changed to eliminate the round trip in #1/#2, but *without* sacrificing the data model consistency provided by traitlets on Observation instances.
+For a fair comparison, the API between the readers and DataSet could be changed to eliminate the round trip in #1/#2, but *without* sacrificing the data model consistency provided by pydantic on Observation instances.

 Optimize parsing
 ~~~~~~~~~~~~~~~~